Bootstrapping the critical behavior of multi-matrix models: Preliminaries

 where each $m^{g}_{W}$ and $F_{g}$ is a formal generating series of maps on surfaces of genus $g$ that does not depend on $N$.
 This is analogous to loop expansions in Quantum Field Theory.
 For more details we refer the reader to \cite{eynard2016counting}.

 Despite being fundamentally different objects, both convergent and formal matrix integrals have infinite systems of recursive relations they satisfy called the Schwinger-Dyson equations (SDE).
 If a matrix ensemble has a well-defined formal counterpart, often one finds that both sets of moments satisfy the same SDE in the large $N$ limit, which under general conditions can be shown to have a unique solution \cite{guionnet2005combinatorial}.
-We will see that in this paper, the matrix models studied seem to each have a unique solution to the SDE that satisfies positivity constraints on their moments.
+The matrix models studied in this paper appear to each have a unique solution to the SDE that satisfies positivity constraints on their moments.
 It is worth noting here that the positivity constraints come from the Hamburger moment problem whose solutions form a convex set.
 Hence, if there is such a solution, it is either unique or there are infinitely many \cite{schmudgen2020ten}.

-In this paper, we will exclusively study solutions of the SDE in the large $N$ limit.
-We denote mixed moments in the large $N$ limit as